GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 * You can animate multiple views at once, just remember that every tag in a page needs to be unique
 * You can animate the same element in multiple, subsequent pages
 * On IOS you can pop the page using a PanGesture on the left side of the screen
+* On IOS BoxView animation is not supported.
+You can animate other layouts like frame, stacklayout, ecc...

 ## More samples!